waglay/Trainee_Docs/README.md

 I got all the insides from [YouTube](https://www.youtube.com/watch?v=fBRgw5dyBd4) as it is easier to understand.

 - Docker Compose

 I also went through Docker Compose file and as it is a yml file, knowing most of the services beforehand made it intuitive.
-References from the documentations will make it easier.
+References from the documentations makes it even easier.

 ### Break
 I set up the drone server while I was home.
 I will not cover the docs here.
 It will be on seperate [repo](https://github.com/waglay/SetupDroneCi) , after I come to that part the repo will be populated.